Trump campaign chairman Paul Manafort was just found guilty of tax and bank fraud

 Manafort faces another trial scheduled to begin next month in Washington, DC, on charges that include acting as an unregistered foreign agent for Ukraine and obstructing justice by attempting to influence the testimony of witnesses in the case.

-Mueller is investigating potential coordination between the Trump campaign and Russian government agents charged with interfering in the 2016 presidential election to help Donald Trump.
+Mueller is investigating potential coordination between the Trump campaign and Russian government agents charged with interfering in the 2016 presidential election to help Trump.
 Those allegations did not figure directly in Manafort’s case, but Mueller has authority to prosecute crimes discovered as part of his ongoing probe.

 Manafort’s guilty verdict is a blow to Trump, who has tweeted in support of Manafort and faulted Mueller for trying Manafort for crimes not directly related to conspiring with Russia.

 Manafort has now been convicted of engaging in bank fraud while he headed Trump’s campaign.
-That fraud included overt corruption: Manafort was accused of offering to make a Chicago banker, Stephen Calk, army secretary under Trump in exchange for approving one of Manafort’s loans.
+That fraud included overt corruption: Manafort was accused of offering to ensure a Chicago banker, Stephen Calk, became army secretary under Trump in exchange for approving one of Manafort’s loans.

 The Manafort investigation has also revealed that while he oversaw Trump’s campaign, he was in contact with his longtime Ukrainian business partner, Konstantin Kilimnik, who the FBI claims maintained ties to Russian intelligence.
 Manafort was also deep in debt to a Russian oligarch, Oleg Deripaska, and offered to brief Deripaska on the campaign.

-While Gates, former Trump National Security Adviser Michael Flynn, and former Trump campaign foreign policy aide George Papadopoulos have opted to cooperate with Mueller in exchange for leniency, Manafort alone chose to fight the charges against him.
+While Gates, former Trump national security adviser Michael Flynn, and former Trump campaign foreign policy aide George Papadopoulos have opted to cooperate with Mueller in exchange for leniency, Manafort alone chose to fight the charges against him.
 Today, he lost, potentially ratcheting up pressure for the GOP operative to help Mueller’s team to avoid a sentence that could land him in prison for decades.
-Manafort’s conviction is a serious blow to Trump, but Cohen’s plea deal, implicating the President in campaign finance crimes, is a disaster for Trump and his under-fire administration.
+Manafort’s conviction is a serious blow to Trump, but Cohen’s plea deal, implicating the president in campaign finance crimes, is a disaster for Trump and his under-fire administration.